LSyM-UVEG/ANISE/README.md

 The entire application is developed in javascript, mainly using [React](https://reactjs.org/), a library for building user interfaces.

+The app can be accessed through the following link [Tifosi Web](https://lsymserver.uv.es/lsym/Tifosi)

 ### Quick Guide to building

 #### Prerequisites: